Threat Education

 Limited Security Resources

-Small businesses rarely have dedicated security staff, enterprise-grade tools, or the expertise to properly configure and monitor security systems.
+Small businesses rarely have dedicated security staff or enterprise-grade tools.
+The expertise to properly configure and monitor security systems is often unavailable.

 Delayed Patching

-Without formal IT management, critical security updates often go unapplied for weeks or months, leaving known vulnerabilities exposed.
+Without formal IT management, critical security updates often go unapplied for weeks or months.
+Known vulnerabilities remain exposed and easily exploitable.

 Inadequate Backup Practices